-A magical city with twists and turns at every corner, Melbourne is a city packed full of discovery.
+A magical city with twists and turns at every corner, Melbourne is a city packed full of hidden gems and discovery.
 Here, stepping into tiny laneways and behind unmarked doors will take you on a unique voyage through secret bars, intimate eateries, transportive art spaces and intrepid wilderness adventures.

-Whether you’re a lifelong Melburnian or a new resident on the block, there’s always something new to fuel curious minds.
-Indulge your imagination here with some of Melbourne's hidden secret gems.
+Whether you’re a lifelong Melbournian or a new resident on the block, there’s always something new to fuel curious minds.
+Indulge your imagination here with some of Melbourne's hidden gems.
 Secret spots that are weird and wonderful in equal measure.

 Only 10 people can fit inside this snug standing-room-only cocktail bar at any time, so it’s probably a good thing that it’s tucked away in Presgrave Place, away from public gaze.
 A vintage blue tabacchi (Italian for “tobacco shop”) sign marks out the 1930s-inspired venue, where you’ll be served a selection of exactingly prepared classic cocktails that change each week according to the bar’s whim.